-I wake disoriented to two waiters in black and white lifting me up between them as they carry me down the hallway.
+I wake disoriented to two waiters in black and white lifting me up between them as they carry me down the hallway at the Fortune Global Forum.
 As one loses his grip and I smack a corner into the floor (scratching my finish no doubt) I can’t help but think…The life of a banquet table is not enviable at all.

 My legs are unfolded, and I am given a choice spot in the middle of the room.
 I will be able to hear everything from here.
 Guests begin to file in and I am happy to see that Shunee Yee of CSOFT is seated at….well…me.
 This isn’t the first time I’ve seen her at these forums, but it is the first time I’ll get a chance to get up close and personal with her.
 As she sits down, she mentions how excited she is for the Fortune Most Powerful Women breakfast today.